 - Tape measure

-Take a your large piece of construction paper (I used 20"x 40") and fold in half.
+Take your large piece of construction paper (I used 20"x 40") and fold in half.
 Lay your shirt on top of the folder paper as shown below.
-Fold the sleeve toward the center of the shirt and trace all teh way around.
-Mark a line where your neck line starts on the front of the shirt.
+Fold the sleeve toward the center of the shirt and trace all the way around.
+Mark a line where your neckline starts on the front of the shirt.